sinedotwav-e/pizzabot/README.md

 # pizzabot
- A bot the automates the process of ordering a pizza (also a school project)
+ A bot the automates the process of ordering a pizza

+ (This project was made for school)